 - Silent Hill 2 plays this trope straight, while the other games in the series (aside from Shattered Memories) do not.
 In Silent Hill 2, the protagonist, a sad bloke the player usually has significant sympathy for, is revealed to have murdered his wife and is receiving a karmic beatdown he well deserves.
 The player and character discover this at the same time, leading to horror for both alike.

 Table Top Games

-- Wraith: The Oblivion made the others players do this.
+- Wraith The Oblivion made the other players do this.
 Each player also played another character's Shadow, a sort of self-destructive internal "devil on your shoulder."
 And yes, they were supposed to outright screw with you.

 - Another means to create this discomforting introspection is, in a High Fantasy or Low Fantasy game, play the bad guys - and then let all the Fridge Logic decisions of the players' cartoonish evil come back to haunt them.